pravinquant/Uphole-plotting-Near-surface-Modelling/README.md

 # Uphole Plotting & Near Surface Modelling Tool
 This software is for Land Seismic Data Acquistion crew.
-It will help to Plot Upholes both (PP and PP-PS components), prepare 3D models and estimate field static corrections.
+It will help to Plot Upholes both (PP and PP-PS components), prepare 3D models,estimate field static corrections and write the static corrections directly to the SPS.

 ## Features